ENBell/best-practices/DMP-Forms.md

 ##### 1.2 Form Submission Process

 Forms are submitted and saved to a database (action='/form/capture').
 Forms with the truthy field values *faasub_send_to_sfdc* or *faasub_send_to_elq* are submitted to SalesForce or Eloqua, respectively.
-Various forms are being sent directly to Eloqua.

 SalesForce is used as our main CMS.
-SalesForce can send data to Eloqua.
+SalesForce sends data to Eloqua & Optimizely.

-Eloqua is used for nuture marketing
+Eloqua is used for nuture marketing.
+Optimizely is used for onpage testing and optimization.

 *Form Actions*